How to Choose a Remote Tuner

 This is a common question, and yes, we do strongly urge you to consider using a remote tuner at the base of your Greyline DX antenna.
-It's true, some guys don't subscribe to this method and we suppose they will fall in line eventually or they are fine.
-Typically these guys operate with really short feedline runs to the antenna or are literally on the saltwater.
-The rest of us will see a major improvement in doing it correctly.
+It's true, some guys don't subscribe to this method and are reporting they are happily working DX too.
+Typically these guys operate with really short feedline runs between the radio shack and the antenna or are literally on the saltwater and do not notice any losses.
+The rest of us will see an improvement in doing it correctly.

-See our blog post on How to Correctly Configure the DX Flagpole, here:
+See our blog post on How to Correctly Configure the Greyline Flagpole Antenna, here: